 Welcome to Road Weather Management

 Under the FHWA Every Day Counts (EDC) program, we are promoting deployment of two Road Weather Management solutions: Pathfinder and Integrating Mobile Observations.
-The Pathfinder Implementation Guide (PDF 2MB) is now available.
-Additional information can be found here: https://www.fhwa.dot.gov/
+A host of materials to aid in deployment can be found here: https://ops.fhwa.dot.gov/weather/resources/publications.htm#edc4.

 Guidelines for Deploying CV-Enabled WRTM Strategies